Bah-vietz

 Contemporary Writing and Production Achievement Award for Outstanding Musicianship

-Born on July 11, 1985 in Brussels, Belgium, I was the first child to my parents Anna Kiełbowicz (Polish) and Wlad Bawiec (Belgian).
-By the age of 6, I had already lived in three countries: Belgium, Holland (where my brother Peter was born) and eventually Poland where we ended up staying for the next 19 years.
-No matter where we lived, at home we always spoke polish.
-I attended a Dutch, French, American and later even a Polish school, learning all of those languages in the process.
+Born on July 11, 1985, in Brussels, Belgium, I was the first child to my parents Anna Kiełbowicz (Polish) and Wlad Bawiec (Belgian).
+By the age of 6, I had already lived in three countries: Belgium, Holland, and eventually Poland where we ended up staying for the next 19 years.
+No matter where we lived, at home we always spoke Polish.
+I attended a Dutch, French, American, and later even a Polish school, learning all of those languages in the process.
 Over the years English and Polish became my primary languages, both of which I speak fluently.
-In fact I’ve always had a thing for languages, I speak 7 languages total: 3 languages fluently (English, Polish, French) and 4 more on a basic level of communication.
+In fact, I’ve always had a thing for languages, I speak 7 languages in total: 3 languages fluently (English, Polish, French) and 4 more on a basic level of communication.

 My talent for music I received from my mother who herself is a pianist and a composer.
 Just like her, I started playing the piano as a child.
 My love for music grew stronger with every day of my life.
-However my music education path was a very bumpy and tough one.
-Aside from going to a normal lower school, in the afternoons I attended a lower music school where I learned my first steps on the piano, music theory, etc. In the middle of seventh grade my parents decided to transfer me from the American school system to a Polish school.
+However, my music education path was a very bumpy and tough one.
+Aside from going to a normal lower school, in the afternoons I attended a lower music school where I learned my first steps on the piano, music theory, etc. In the middle of seventh grade, my parents decided to transfer me from the American school system to a Polish school.
 I had so much catching up to do in my polish that I had to focus on that entirely and quit music school.
 I decided not to disconnect completely from my music education by taking private piano lessons.
-I started playing a lot to myself and along with CD’s and songs on the radio.
+I started playing along with a lot of CDs and songs on the radio.
 Over time, I learned to improvise on given chords very well.
-This also gave me a lot of knowledge in the world of pop and contemporary arranging.
+This also gave me a breadth of knowledge in the world of pop and contemporary arranging.

 Don’t ask me why, but after having finished high school I decided to study Roman Philology at the Warsaw University in Poland.
-It took me just a couple months to realize that this was a bad idea and that there was no way in the world that this was not going to be the passion of my life.
-After a lot of soul-searching I realized that music had always been that huge passion of mine and so I decided to return to my roots and to completely devote my life to music.
+It took me just a couple of months to realize that this was a bad idea.
+After a lot of soul-searching, I realized that music had always been the central passion of mine and so I decided to return to my roots and to completely devote my life to music.

 When passing the entrance exams to the Frederick Chopin University of Music in Warsaw (formerly the Fryderyk Chopin Academy of Music) I faced a lot of challenges.
-Mainly the fact that it was a requirement for applicants to have completed 12 full years of music lower, middle and high school education.
-I had roughly a couple years in my bag.
-But as they say, there are no limits to what you can achieve when you put everything to it and you’re driven by passion.
-Within half a year I learned everything that I had missed out on in my music education and learned 6 years worth of theory in less than 7 months.
+Mainly the fact that it was a requirement for applicants to have completed 12 full years of music lower, middle, and high school education.
+I had roughly a couple of years in my bag.
+But as they say, there are no limits to what you can achieve when you put everything into it and are driven by passion.
+Within half a year I learned 6 years’ worth of music theory to make up as many gaps in my music education.
 When the time came around, I passed the entrance exams into the Chopin University of Music, making me the first person in 25 years to pass the entrance exams into the university without having attended music middle or high school.
 In 2005 I began my studies at the University of Music at the “Choral Conducting” major.

-Singing and performing on stage has always been a part of my life.
-I sang in various TV & radio commercials like: Kapitan Iglo, Yogobella, etc. and in film scores: “Bandyta” (music Michał Lorenc), “War & Peace” (music Jan A.P.
+Singing and performing on stage have always been a part of my life.
+I sang in various TV & radio commercials like Kapitan Iglo, Yogobella, etc., and in film scores: “Bandyta” (music Michał Lorenc), “War & Peace” (music Jan A.P.
 Kaczmarek).
 In 2006 I won a casting to a big-production musical with an international cast.
-As a student I started working at the Warsaw Chamber Opera House where I sing in the choir.
-I also sing in many other music projects varying from small ensembles, to large choirs with orchestra, and from classical to contemporary pop or gospel.
+As a student, I started working at the Warsaw Chamber Opera House where I sing in the choir.
+I also sang in many other music projects varying from small ensembles, to large choirs with orchestra, and from classical to contemporary pop or gospel.

-Apart from that, I compose a lot of music, ranging in style from serious orchestral works to light instrumental pieces, and from emotional ballads to fast-tempo hard “rock-type” songs.
-I arrange and produce all the songs created at BlueStar Studios.
+Apart from that, I compose a lot of music, ranging in style from serious orchestral works to light instrumental pieces, and from emotional ballads to fast-tempo rock songs.

 After graduating roughly 3.5 years later, I moved to Los Angeles, California, where I have been working professionally since.
-Soon enough I started getting calls to work on this project, that film, that album.
-Busy has definitely been the most accurate description of my life, and I have to admit: that’s how I like things to be.
+I continually work on major projects, films, and albums in the entire creative entertainment industry globally.

-As for my current work, I am constantly writing new music and arranging different pieces.
-From pop music for the top 40 and adult contemporary charts to Vegas shows, it’s always a new surprise.
-Be sure to check frequently for the latest developments on my new projects.
+As for my current work, I am constantly writing new music and arrangements.
+From current pop music charts to Vegas shows, theme parks, and advertising, it’s always a new surprise.
+Be sure to check frequently for the latest developments on new projects!